RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/actions/backup_reset_status.md

 	PUT /v1/bdbs/{int: uid}/actions/backup_reset_status

-Reset the database's `backup_status` to idle if a backup is not in progress and clears the value of the `backup_failure_reason` field.
+Resets the database's `backup_status` to idle if a backup is not in progress and clears the value of the `backup_failure_reason` field.

 #### Required permissions